Updated

 The Bottom Line

-The cheapest way to charge is on an off-peak EV tariff at 7-8.5p/kWh.
-If you have not switched yet, that is the single best financial move you can make as an EV owner.
+The cheapest way to charge is on an off-peak EV tariff at 7–8.5p/kWh.
+For anyone yet to switch, it is the single largest lever on running cost.